cornejobarraza/expo-libvlc-player/README.md

 #### Black screen issue

-On Android, the `libvlcjni` player detaches from the View when the surface is destroyed after switching screens.
+On Android, the `libvlcjni` player detaches from the View when surfaces are destroyed after switching screens.

 This causes nothing to be displayed when coming back to the screen as native resources are released automatically.

-The current workaround attaches the View when the surface is created but this results in a brief black screen.
+The current workaround attaches the View once surfaces are created but this results in a brief black screen.

 ### Configure for iOS